 - Slicer / Slicer Loop – as all implementations of this type, slicing either an ongoing section or a loop of the track up into triggerable sections, that will play respecting the beats so as to stay in time with the mix

-A notable omission is any type of sampler on the pads or indeed anywhere on the unit.
+A notable omission is any type of sampler on the pads or indeed anywhere on the unit (this is now implemented, as of Engine DJ 3.0).
 Also, the parameter buttons to the bottom left of the pads can be used with the pads, for instance to alter the range of the loop lengths on Loop mode, but it’s not always clear what you’ve altered as sometimes there’s nowhere on any of the displays that shows you what you’ve done with these buttons.

 Top-left are two mic channels – mics are one of Denon DJ’s strong points, reflecting the brand’s mobile/event DJ pedigree.
 Here you get two fully featured channels, independent of the four music channels, with on/off, level, two and three-band EQ, and an Echo effect, that you can switch on and off per channel.